 - Appmigrate A free tool that includes an autodiscovery and mapping feature that shows links between applications.

 - Savision Maps services and applications and is available as a cloud service or on-premises software.

 - AppDynamics A specialized application performance monitor that includes live application dependency mapping.

 SolarWinds Server & Application Monitor is a server monitoring tool with application mapping capabilities.
 The software automatically discovers all applications and servers on a network upon installation.
-The platform identifies components based on IP ranges and can be scheduled to scan for devices in the future.
+The platform identifies service components based on IP ranges and can be scheduled to scan for future devices.